Michael Acree, PhD

 At the UCSF Center on Deafness, he coordinated two major long-term longitudinal research projects and was also principal data analyst for the Center.
 At the UCSF Center for AIDS Prevention Studies, he had primary responsibility for data analysis in large-scale AIDS-related longitudinal projects and a number of studies conducted jointly with community-based organizations, and was a member of the biostatistics core.

-He has taught both graduate statistics and qualitative research methods for twelve years, and is completing a book on the history and philosophy of statistical inference.
-Dr. Acree is Director of the Biostatistics Core at the Osher Center and looks forward to developing methodologies for the study of alternative and complementary medicine.
+He has also taught both graduate statistics and qualitative research methods for twelve years, and is completing a book on the history and philosophy of statistical inference.